ludocracy/dry-draw/README.md

   - hits ruby back end
   - saves result to svg/param_sets/:id/result in firebase
 - output svg
-  - use javascript to remap @if to mouseover/label text
+  - have server side script remap @if to mouseover/label text
 - link to github project